BridgesLab/CushingAcromegalyStudy/mgi-analysis/obesity-stress-diabetes.md

 ![](figures/diabetes-BMI-obese-1.png)<!-- -->

-## Logistic Regressions for Obese/Non-Obese
+## Logistic Regressions for Obesity Categories

 Ran a series of logistic regressions using the normal obesity categories not classes as the categorization